 Skip to main content

-Calculation of training load
+Calculation of cardio load

-For example, if a workout was defined as Easy (2) and lasted 60 minutes, its training load was 120.
+For example, if a workout was defined as Easy (2) and lasted 60 minutes, its cardio load was 120.
 This value is expressed in AU (Arbitrary Units) — a unit that comes from the session-RPE method developed by Carl Foster.
 It is called "arbitrary" because it is not a physical or physiological unit (like watts or beats per minute), but a relative score used to track training trends and compare sessions for the same athlete over time.
 We report all calculation methods in the same AU unit, so the values remain comparable regardless of the method used.

 The majority of running workouts usually fell between 2 and 6.
 It is important to remember that the intensity of a workout should be determined in a unit of time.
 That is, training intensity was not affected by whether the workout lasted five minutes or two hours.
-The duration only affects the training load value.
+The duration only affects the cardio load value.

 • Accurate calculations